 But have you ever considered how your spending habits may affect — heaven forbid — your future?
 There’s heightened conversation at the moment around the lengths that banks are going to monitor how much cash we drop on things like food, entertainment and food deliveries.
 As a result of the banking royal commissions in recent months, the big four banks are coming in guns blazing and ultimately, your spending habits today could affect your eligibility for loans in the future.

 But the increased scrutiny comes from a rather misguided place.
-Millennials are often labelled as the ‘mindless spenders’ or the ‘over indulgers’ — and, to an extent, we are.
+Millennials and youth in general are often labelled as the ‘mindless spenders’ or the ‘over indulgers’ — and, to an extent, we are.
 We’re not yet burdened by mortgage repayments (most of us anyway), and so we can afford to live a little extra and beyond our means.
 As a mortgage broker told the ABC, banks are looking at our daily coffee consumption and assuming that we will continue such habits into the future.

 “What they aren’t thinking about is that people do live within their means and they do adjust after taking on debt.”